How to Deal With Shoulder Acne (Because It’s a Thing That Happens)

-On the list of annoying spots acne can appear (if such a list exists), we imagine shoulder acne would be right there next to butt acne.
-The bright side is that acne in this hard-to-reach area is not impossible to deal with.
-While not your run-of-the-mill facial breakout, shoulder acne can be addressed similar to how one would approach facial acne.
-The key?
-Start a targeted routine at the first sign of shoulder acne.
-For tips on how to stop breakouts and get rid of shoulder acne, we turned to our panel of consulting experts.
-Read on for more advice.
+On the list of most annoying spots acne can appear, the shoulders are right up there next to the back and chest.
+On the bright side, acne in this hard-to-reach area is not impossible to deal with.
+Shoulder acne can be addressed similarly to how one would approach facial acne.
+The key is to start a targeted routine at the first sign of shoulder acne.
+Ahead, we gathered expert tips on how to stop breakouts and get rid of shoulder acne, once and for all.

-Shoulder acne, while still acne, has little to do with facial acne.
-In other words, you can have acne on your shoulders — and other parts of your body — and not battle a facial breakout at the same time, or at all.
+Shoulder breakouts, while still a form of acne, have little to do with facial acne.
+In other words, you can have acne on your shoulders — and other parts of your body — and not battle a facial breakout at the same time, or even at all.

-“Acne can develop almost anywhere on the body,” said board-certified dermatologist and Skincare.com consultant, Dr. Elizabeth B. Houshmand (@houshmandmd).
+“Acne can develop almost anywhere on the body,” says board-certified dermatologist Elizabeth B. Houshmand, MD.
 “It is not only on the face.
-Acne on the shoulders is seen in both men and women but more commonly in men.”
-While gender can play a role in this stubborn body acne, there are other factors that come into play as well.
+Acne on the shoulders is seen in both men and women, but more commonly in men.”
+While gender can play a role in this skin-care issue, there are other factors that come into play, as well.

-If you’re taking too long to cleanse the dirt, sweat, and grime from your body after a killer sweat sesh, you’re taking a fast route to shoulder acne.
-After hitting the gym, be sure to hop in the shower and rinse off within 10 minutes.
-“When you have acne on your body, but not on your face, it’s often caused by waiting too long to shower after working out,” says board-certified dermatologist, and Skincare.com consultant, Dr. Lisa Ginn.
-Follow these steps for a solid post-workout skin care routine.
+After hitting the gym, be sure to hop in the shower and rinse off within ten minutes.
+“When you have acne on your body and not on your face, it’s often caused by waiting too long to shower after working out,” says board-certified dermatologist Lisa Ginn, MD.

-It’s so common for athletes to get acne from their sports equipment that there’s actually a name for it: “acne mechanica."
-Anything that rubs the skin— from backpacks to synthetic uniforms — and traps sweat and heat on your skin can cause irritation and acne to form.
-To help prevent flare-ups, try placing clean padding between the equipment and your skin to help prevent rubbing.
-That, and stick to clothes that fit more loosely.
+It’s so common for athletes to get acne from their sports equipment that there’s actually a name for it: acne mechanica.
+Anything that rubs — from backpacks to synthetic uniforms — and traps sweat and heat on your skin can cause irritation.
+To help prevent flare-ups, try placing clean padding between the equipment and your skin to limit rubbing and stick to loose-fitted clothes.

-Sweat, dirt, and other bacteria can stick to your clothes if you don’t wash them after a sweat session.
-Make a habit of tossing your dirty laundry into the wash after every workout.
-Also, bring a change of clothes with you if you plan to sweat profusely.
+Sweat, dirt and other bacteria can stick to your clothes if you don’t wash them after a workout.
+Make a habit of tossing your dirty laundry directly into the wash and also bring a change of clothes with you to exercise, especially if you sweat profusely.
 Sitting in your sweaty clothing for too long can cause body acne to form.
 “Get out of gym clothes or anything sweaty as soon as possible,” Dr. Houshmand says.
 “The faster the sweat evaporates, the less likely you will be to develop bumps.”

-According to board-certified dermatologist, and Skincare.com consultant, Dr. Ted Lain, one major cause of shoulder acne is a bacterial infection.
-This can occur due to a variety of factors, including not cleansing properly, not exfoliating, and dirt or impurities going deep into your pores.
+According to board-certified dermatologist Ted Lain, MD, one major cause of shoulder acne is a bacterial infection.
+This can occur due to a variety of factors, including not cleansing properly, not exfoliating and dirt or impurities going deep into your pores.

 Shoulder Acne Cause #5: Hormones